Last updated on January 19th, 2023

 Make sure that the design suits to the taste of your clientele.
 The aim here is to make your customers feel comfortable.
 For example, if your salon targets young customers, create some fun environment on the walls.
 If the clientele comes from rich class, go for a modern and sophisticated looks of your salon.

 When starting your own salon, one of the biggest mistakes the business owners make is not paying heed to the significance of customer service.
 A major aim of customer service is to provide an unforgettable experience to them when they visit your salon.
 They should keep coming back to your salon.

 No business can survive a tough marketing environment without dedicating a set amount of money for marketing.
 Your salon is in direct competition from many new and established companies in your niche.
 A purpose of marketing is to create better visibility of your services in the market and among your target audience.

-Therefore, one of the key tips to start your salon business is to set aside a marketing fund.
+Therefore, one of the key tips to starting your salon business is to set aside a fund for marketing your salon.
 You will use the fund for launching an advertisement campaign in local newspapers, televisions, billboards and also for distribution of promotional products etc.

 11. Not Hiring Right Staff

 Another major mistake that salon owners make is that they seldom care for hiring their employees based on some parameters.
 Make sure that your employees are good looking, attractive and have a pleasing personality.
 They should be willing to help your customers.
 Pay attention to the personality of the staff when hiring.

 Social media is a big platform to promote your business.
 Your most of the potential clients are on social media channels such as Twitter and Facebook.
 After doing a market research, you already know which social channels your target audience mostly follows.
 Then, make sure that your salon business is visible to them on those channels.